 For groups who wish to conduct GeoMIP6 experiments, the official CMIP6 specifications table can be found by clicking here.
 Forcing information for each of these experiments can be found at the ES-Doc webpage.
 The experiment ID tables can be found here.

 Specific instructions for conducting GeoMIP experiments G6solar and G6sulfur: G6 specifications

 Official GeoMIP policy for data use is that if you use output from a particular model within a certain time window, you must contact the modeling group and offer them a chance to contribute as authors.
 Each modeling group is well posed to understand its model and the intricacies of performing the GeoMIP experiments, so their perspectives will undoubtedly be useful.
 The modeling groups can be found on the Participants page.
-For the experiments in this latest phase of GeoMIP, simulations have not been completed yet.
-Once they have been completed, all modeling groups need to be consulted within one year of simulation completion.
-A more specific date will be posted later.
+For the experiments in this latest phase of GeoMIP, if you download or use output prior to 30 June 2021, you must contact the modeling groups and offer them coauthorship.